Which sports have resumed and when will the rest follow?

 Snooker

 The snooker season resumed with behind-closed-doors tournaments in Milton Keynes.
-The rearranged World Championships will start – probably behind closed doors – at the Crucible on July 31.
+The rearranged World Championships will start at the Crucible on July 31 and is due to be a test event for the presence of spectators.

 Most Read